 • Exclusive, invite-only events create a sense of VIP exclusivity.

-Gucci maintains its luxury status by using physical and digital experiences while appealing to younger audiences.
+Gucci maintains its luxury status by using physical and digital experiences while appealing to younger audiences through innovative experiential marketing techniques adopted by leading brands.

 The Impact of Experiential Marketing on Brand Success